crackscout123/BetaSystem-ADDON-Spigot-and-BungeeCord-1.3/README.md

 # BetaSystem-ADDON-Spigot-and-BungeeCord-1.3
- With this addon keys can be listed on a locked websit
+ With this addon keys can be listed on a locked website

 ### Installing
 1. Download the BetaSystem